Research Area block

 Sustainable development requires integrated consideration of economic well-being, the environment and equity.

-Stanford researchers are studying how cities can sustain growing populations and a healthy environment while ensuring education, health and social equity for diverse residents.
+Stanford researchers are studying how communities can sustain growing populations and a healthy environment while ensuring education, health and social equity for diverse residents.
 The Stanford Woods Institute promotes sustainable construction and design through research of materials, technologies and processes.
 The Institute does this by sponsoring diverse research on sustainable urban practices through Environmental Venture Projects and examining how low- and middle-income regions can improve their economics while protecting the environment.

 Research Centers and Programs